BetonQuest/BetonQuest/docs/Tutorials/Tools/Setting-up-VSCode.md

   fishObj: "fish COD 5 events:addTag"
 ```

-On the first look, you can see that in the events section is one event written in green instead of blue.
+You will notice that two events in the events section are written in green instead of blue.
 That's because of a YAML Syntax error.
 Do you already see the mistake here?
-It is simple: There is a colon missing after
+It is simple: There is a colon (`:`) missing after
 the key `giveFishObj`.
-Because of the missing colon, now the YAML don't know that this should be a key.
+Because of the missing colon YAML will fail to parse this file.

 But now we will have a look at VSCode:

 ![yaml errors 1](../../_media/content/Tutorials/VSCode-Setup/yaml_errors_1.png)

-The YAML Syntax extension already shows you the mistakes and try to give you a solution for
+The YAML Syntax extension will highlight the error.
+If you hover over the error you will see more information:
-it.
-To look at the proposed solution you have to hover with your mouse over the word/sentences
-underlined with a red line and click `ALT` + `F8`.

-It looks like this:
 ![yaml errors 2](../../_media/content/Tutorials/VSCode-Setup/yaml_errors_2.png)

-This is how you could solve the problems on your own if anything is not working as you expect it.

-!!! warning ""
-    Not everything could be displayed here.
-There are several more errors, but we
-    tried to cover the most common ones
+Whilst these are quite technical and hard to understand, the highlighting will clearly show you where errors need to be fixed.

 Let's have a look at the condition `!hasEnoughFish` in the conversations part:

 ![yaml errors 3](../../_media/content/Tutorials/VSCode-Setup/yaml_errors_3.png)

-This will give us a _unresolved tag: ..._ error because we need to recognize, that
+This will give us an _unresolved tag: ..._ error because special characters like the exclamation mark (`!`)
-we can't negate a condition with a _( ! ) exclamation mark_ without surrounding it with _( " " ) double quotes_.
+cannot be written without surrounding (`" "`) double quotes.

-Another common mistake is to use single quotes to surround a value and then use it in a conversation
+Another common mistake is to use single quotes to surround a value and then also use it in the conversation text
 like this:

 ![yaml errors 4](../../_media/content/Tutorials/VSCode-Setup/yaml_errors_4.png)

 You'll notice that there are three single quotes in one line.
 To prevent those errors
-we highly recommend to use double quotes to surround a value and single quotes in a simple
+we highly recommend to use double quotes.
-sentence.

 ## Summary